cozykitten/effective-umbrella/README.md

 </style>

 1. Booting WinPE
   1. Shut down your pc and disconnect from the internet.
 Your usb drive should still be connected.
   2. Turn on your computer again and hold down ``F8`` until it shows a window asking you to select a boot device.
   3. You should see your usb there, actually two times.
 Select it's partition 1.
   4. After booting WinPE you'll see a terminal window that's pointing to ``X:\Windows\System32``
     - change the directory to I:\ with ``pushd I:``
     - type ``dism`` then use tab for autocompletion until it shows ``dism_installer.bat``
-    - hit enter, this will run the install script script
+    - hit enter, this will run the install script

 2. Applying the image
     - the script will ask you to select a drive to install windows on.
 It will show you the drives in your pc but their size is pretty much the only indicator you have to find your Windows drive.